FOSS

-Floating technology will enable access to areas that were not possible to exploit before.
+Floating technology enables access to areas that were not possible to exploit before.

 Floating substations for floating wind farms will increase the production capacity which will lead to security of supply.
 Further, the floating substation will ensure that the electricity can be transported to shore and minimize the amount of electricity lost.